inpsyde/multilingual-press/src/readme.txt

 without affecting the output of the front-end.
 - Show posts with incomplete translations in a dashboard widget.

-= Premium Version =
+= Premium Support =

-Our [premium-version](http://marketpress.com/product/multilingual-press-pro/) offers premium support to save your time.
+We also offer [premium support](http://marketpress.com/product/multilingual-press-pro/) to save your time.
-The features are the same, but you support the development and get help from the developers of the plugin.
+You get direct help from the developers of the plugin-and support the development.

 = WPML to MultilingualPress =